xiel/use-location-state/README.md

 ```javascript
 const [value, setValue] = useQueryState('itemName', 'default value')
 ```
-The name you pass will be used in the query string store the state, when the state was changed.
+The name you pass will be used in the query string store the state (after the state was changed).

 ```javascript
 setValue('different value')